What is the magic hidden behind our closed eyelids?

 After all, I also love blurry images a lot.

-If you would like to have information on the dimensions, print supports and editions of the image click
+If you want to have information on the dimensions, print supports, editions and prices of this image,